ABSOLUTE BEGINNERS COOKING COURSE

 Session 8 – Sweets

 Learn how to make perfect chocolate brownies, a basic sponge cake, mini meringues, apple crumble and creme caramel.
-Making delicious desserts is so much easier than you think and you can wow your friends with your new baking skills!
+After this session, you’ll walk away with a new appreciation for sweet treats!

 We try to accommodate dietary requirements as best we can and do our best to provide alternatives where possible.
 However, some classes are simply not designed to accommodate special dietary requirements, for example, we can not make entire baking classes gluten free or make croissants without butter.